Domino-Blockchain/domichain-program-library/docs/src/token-swap.md

 * token program

-The pool state account simply needs to be created using `system_instruction::create_account` with the correct size and enough lamports to be rent-free.
+The pool state account simply needs to be created using `system_instruction::create_account` with the correct size and enough satomis to be rent-free.

 The pool authority is a